lambdabaa/dav/README.md

 2. Add a new entry to `HISTORY.md` with the new version number and a description of the changeset.
 3. Push the `package.json` and `HISTORY.md` updates to GitHub.
 4. Run `make` to generate the build outputs.
 5. Create a new GitHub release named the new version number with a description of the changeset.
-Upload the freshly generated build outpus.
+Upload the freshly generated build outputs.
 6. Run `npm publish`.

 ### Related Material